Campus Safety and Crisis Manual | ECTC

 If an active shooter enters your office or classroom:

 Active shooter incidents are often unpredictable and evolve quickly.
-It is important to use your good judgement and common sense.
+It is important to use your good judgment and common sense.
 Your first priority is take care of yourself and get as safe as possible.
 Below are guidelines to consider in the event you are faced with an active shooter.

 Run- evacuate the room if you feel it is safe to flee your location and run to a safe area.
 Have an escape route in mind, when fleeing from the scene, be alert and be prepare to change direction if necessary.
 If you encounter law enforcement, keep your hands visible at all times and follow their commands.
 Do not try to remove injured people who are incapacitated, instead notify authorities of their location as soon as possible.
 If you do not feel it is safe to run, Hide in a safe location, turn off lights, silence cell phones, lock the door if possible and barricade the door with heavy furniture if available.
 If heavy furniture is not an option, use what is available to place/stack behind door.
 Do not respond to a voice on the other side of the door unless you are certain it is not the shooter, otherwise wait for help.
 If possible, quietly call 911 to report your location, but only if it is safe to make a call without revealing your hiding place to the shooter.
 If unable to run or hide, your last resort is to Fight.
 Use any object at your disposal to defend yourself.